 FORECAST FOR NEXT THREE DAYS

-Confidence level: Confidence level: Weather type – medium.
+Confidence level: Confidence level: Weather type – medium/high.
 Timing – medium.

-Sea State: Mostly rough, with a 3 to 4 metre N’ly wind-swell.
+Sea State: Perhaps moderate to rough, with a 2 to 4 metre SW’ly wind-swell.
+Highest in the west.

 TEN DAY OUTLOOK

 Confidence level: Weather type – medium/low.
-Timing – low/medium.
+Timing – low.